Johan Bäckman: Finland

-Bäckman has been a commentator of Finnish-Russian child custody and "grandmother cases".
+Bäckman has been a commentator of Finnish-Russian child custody and "grandmother cases" in Russian media.
 He has claimed that Finnish authorities persecute Russian mothers and take custody of their children without a reason.
 The Finnish Broadcasting Company Yle, quoting Timo Vihavainen, a professor of Russian history, speculated that this has happened due to fact that Bäckman's opinions match the interests of the Kremlin.

 Bäckman was a commentator for the Russian press during the Anton incident in 2009.
 Later, Bäckman apologized for his behaviour, and promised not to further intervene in the incident.
 However, he later deleted his apology, continuing to comment on the case.
 He was also an active commentator for Russian press during the Rantala incident in 2010.
 Bäckman also received media time with grandmother and similar child custody cases in 2010.

 Bäckman claims that children that are being taken care of by Finnish child protection authorities are living in "concentration camps", and explains that "this is a certain system of political terror".
 To explain why the rest of the world has not noticed this, he claims that "Children who get into these camps have special prohibitions for communications, they cannot tell us what is happening there."
 He states: "I think that the juvenile justice system, the system of a mass removal of children, is genocide of children".
 He has not provided numbers for how many children are supposed to have been killed in this alleged "genocide", and has not revealed any sources for his information.

 In September 2014, he alleged that the Finnish authorities had unjustifiably taken custody of a daughter of a Russian mother, and that the mother would seek help from the Russian Children's Ombudsman Pavel Astahov, who has a background in KGB.

 Journalist Jussi Konttinen of the newspaper Helsingin Sanomat characterised Johan Bäckman as a promising researcher in Russian studies in the early 2000s, who has since "marginalized" himself in Finland.

 Bäckman's first public appearance was in the late 1980s when he played bassoon in the EBU Young Soloists Competition on national television.
 He also played bassoon in the Finnish Radio Symphony Orchestra.